jessebmiller/quil/README.md

 # Prickle

 It's a product development process, protocol, and tool.

-An agent centric, decentralized, local-first system that covers what GitHub, Trello, Read The Docs, and Workday cover.
+An agent centric, decentralized, local-first system that coordinates product vision, mission, strategy, development, operations, documentation, finance, HR, legal, and revenue sharing.

+It decnetralizes product companies and disintermediates executive leadership and middle management from markets and workers

 # Vision